armory/docs/README.md

 - [Hugo](https://gohugo.io/)
 - A container runtime, like [Docker](https://www.docker.com/).

-GitHub is configured to generate a deploy preview when you create a pull request, so you do not have to build the site locally.

 ## Cloning the project

-If you work for Armory, see the internal docs for how to contribute content.

 People who are not part of the Armory organization need to create a fork of this repo.
 See the GitHub.com help [docs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks) for how to fork a repo.